ZhianMai/Multi-threading-in-Java/README.md

 The core of future pattern is async call, which would not block the caller thread and return the result in the future to the caller thread.
 The fork-join merge sort also includes this pattern as well.

-#### 4.5.1 async callback with Guava :link:[link](src/johnston/thread/concurrency/design_pattern/callback_guava/GuavaFutureDemo.java)
+#### 4.5.1 Async Callback Using Guava :link:[link](src/johnston/thread/concurrency/design_pattern/callback_guava/GuavaFutureDemo.java)
 Cons of thread.join(): no return, and it's blocking.
 Cons of futureTask.get(): it's blocking, although it returns value.

-To achieve non-blocking  returning result from other threads, it needs some powerful libs.
+To achieve non-blocking  returning result from other threads, it needs some powerful libs (middleware).
 The Guava from Google comes to help!

 The guava concurrent package provides a callback functionality to support non-blocking returning result.
 The thread crater A needs to register a callback object first, then bind it with subtask thread B. When the subtask thread B finishes the task, it will notify its callee A using the callback object.
-Thread A never be blocking.
+Thread A is never blocked.

+FutureTask:
+ - needs to explicitly get the result from other threads;
+ - the get() process is blocking;

+Guava callback:
+ - other threads notify the caller thread if the result is ready;
+ - the caller thread is never blocked.

 <br />
 <a name="multithreading_demo"></a>